stiles/dodgers/README.md

 These records are processed and used to bake out the site using the Jekyll static site generator, in concert with Github Pages, and D3.js for charts.

-The data is sourced from [Baseball Reference](https://www.baseball-reference.com/teams/LAD/), [Baseball Savant](https://baseballsavant.mlb.com/), and [MLB StatsAPI](https://statsapi.mlb.com/) and consolidated into unified datasets for analysis and visualization purposes only.
+The data is sourced primarily from [MLB Stats API](https://statsapi.mlb.com/) for current season data (standings, batting, pitching, schedule), with [Baseball Savant](https://baseballsavant.mlb.com/) for advanced metrics (xwOBA, pitch tracking, umpire scorecards).
+Historical data (1958-2025) is sourced from [Baseball Reference](https://www.baseball-reference.com/teams/LAD/) archives.
+All data is consolidated into unified datasets for analysis and visualization purposes only.
 The resulting site is a non-commercial fan project.

 ## Architecture

+### Data sources

+**Current season (2026):**
+- **MLB Stats API** (`statsapi.mlb.com`) - Primary source for standings, batting, pitching, schedule
+  - Updates within 1-2 minutes of game completion
+  - Official MLB data source
+  - Used for all real-time statistics

+**Advanced metrics:**
+- **Baseball Savant** (`baseballsavant.mlb.com`) - Pitch tracking, xwOBA, umpire scorecards
+  - Statcast data for detailed analysis
+  - Updated daily

+**Historical data (1958-2025):**
+- **Baseball Reference archives** - Season-end snapshots stored in `/archive/` directories
+  - Used for "Then and now" chart comparisons
+  - One-time fetch per season, not time-sensitive

+### Archive strategy for season continuity

+All current season game data flows through persistent archives to prevent data gaps:

+1. **Boxscores archive** (`dodgers_boxscores.json`)
+   - Each game added when final
+   - Persists across seasons (2021-present)
+   - Source for all game-by-game processing

+2. **Season-specific files** (e.g., `dodgers_batting_gamelogs_2026.parquet`)
+   - Generated from boxscores archive
+   - One file per season year
+   - When 2027 starts, 2026 data is already archived

+This ensures charts maintain historical context and there are no data gaps during season transitions.

 ### Phase-aware data pipeline